github/cost-center-automation/README.md

 ### Option A: GitHub Actions (Recommended)

-1. **Fork this repository** to your GitHub Enterprise organization
+1. **Create a new repository from this template** in your GitHub Enterprise organization:
+   - Click the green "Use this template" button at the top of this repository.
+   - Fill in the repository details and create your own copy.

-2. **Add your GitHub token as repository secret**:
+2. **Add your GitHub token as a repository secret**:
-   - Go to repository Settings → Secrets and variables → Actions
+   - Go to your new repository’s **Settings** → **Secrets and variables** → **Actions**
    - Add secret: `COPILOT_GITHUB_TOKEN` (your GitHub Personal Access Token with `manage_billing:enterprise` scope)

 3. **Run the workflow**:
-   - Go to Actions tab → "GitHub Copilot Cost Center Automation"
+   - Go to the **Actions** tab → "GitHub Copilot Cost Center Automation"
    - Click "Run workflow" → Select "incremental" mode → Run

 4. **Done!** The workflow automatically:
    - Detects your enterprise
    - Creates cost centers if needed ("00 - No PRU overages", "01 - PRU overages allowed")